microsoft/vcpkg-docs/vcpkg/get_started/get-started-packaging.md

 ---
-title: "Tutorial: Create and publish packages"
+title: "Tutorial: Packaging a library"
 description: Tutorial guides the user through the process of packaging a library for vcpkg.
 zone_pivot_group_filename: zone-pivot-groups.json
 zone_pivot_groups: shell-selections
 author: JavierMatosD
 ms.author: javiermat
 ms.topic: tutorial
-ms.date: 08/23/2023
+ms.date: 10/17/2023
 ms.prod: vcpkg
-#CustomerIntent: As a beginner C++ developer, I want to learn how to package libraries for vcpkg.
+#CustomerIntent: As a beginner C++ developer, I want to learn how to package libraries for vcpkg using custom overlays.
 ---

 # Tutorial: Create and publish packages

 This tutorial guides you on how to package a library for vcpkg using a custom overlay.
-Before you proceed, ensure you've followed the [Install and use packages with CMake](get-started.md) tutorial as a starting point.
+We recommended that you read the [Install and use packages with CMake](get-started.md) tutorial before proceeding.

 ## Prerequisites